-Information regarding insurance programs administered by agent Crown corporations also appears as a note to the audited consolidated financial statements of the Government of Canada.
-The Canada Deposit Insurance Corporation, the Canada Mortgage and Housing Corporation and the Export Development Canada are to address the representation concerning insurance programs shown in subsection 17.4.4.
+Information regarding insurance programs administered by Crown corporations or other reporting entities also appears as a note to the audited consolidated financial statements of the Government of Canada.
+The Canada Deposit Insurance Corporation, the Canada Mortgage and Housing Corporation, Export Development Canada and any other Crown corporation or other reporting entities administering insurance programs are to address the representation concerning insurance programs shown in subsection 17.4.4.